uniba-mi/exifdata4imagerecognition/README.md

 ### Base Image

 The base image serves as the foundation for all containers and contains the source code, as well as all required libraries and frameworks to run the training application.
-It executes the Python interpreter on startup, allowing any Python application to be started via container parameters.
+It executes the Python interpreter on startup, allowing any Python application to be started via container commands.
 The dependencies and the behavior of the base image is defined in **[DockerFile](/Implementation/Dockerfile)**.
 It can be built using the docker-compose file **[docker-compose-build-base.yaml](/Implementation/docker-compose-build-base.yaml)** executing the following command:

 ```sh
 docker-compose -f docker-compose-build-base.yaml build